rear/rear.github.com/README.md

-The web site of Relax-and-Recover
+# The web site of Relax-and-Recover

-To develop install jekyll and ruby-kramdown and start the jekyll server with `jekyll serve -w`
+To develop install `jekyll` and `ruby-kramdown` and start the jekyll server with `./serve.sh`